neichler-digital/automate-claude/README.md

 ### Pre-built Binary

-A static binary is provided and can be used directly without compilation.
+Pre-built static binaries are available on the [releases page](https://github.com/neichler-digital/automate-claude/releases).
 Currently only tested on Ubuntu.

 ```bash
 ./automate-claude --help